-A minor portion of the Company's expenses are incurred in United States dollars and financial instrument balances are held in these currencies.
+A minor portion of the Company's expenses are incurred in United States dollars and financial instrument balances are held in this currency.
 A change in the currency exchange rates between the Canadian dollar relative to the United States dollar could have a negative effect on the Company's results of operations, financial position or cash flows.
-However, as the Company does not maintain significant cash balances in foreign currencies and settles any transactions in foreign currencies quickly, its exposure to currency risk is considered insignificant as at March 31, 2022.
+However, as the Company does not maintain significant cash balances in foreign currencies and settles any transactions in foreign currencies quickly, its exposure to currency risk is considered insignificant as at June 30 and March 31, 2022.